michaelbarton/jupyer-pytest-api-examples/src/pytest_api_examples.md

 ## Use LineMatcher for testing large text

 The `LineMatcher` helper class provides methods that can reduce boiler plate testing large blocks of text.
+This provides methods for testing presence and absense of lines.

 ```python tags=["remove_output"]
 %%run_pytest[clean] -qq -s --quiet